mnassrib/installing-hadoop-cluster/README.md

 - Check hadoop processes are running

-	hdpuser@master-node:~$ jps 	--this command should display something like 5968 SecondaryNameNode
+	hdpuser@master-node:~$ jps 	--this command should return something like 5968 SecondaryNameNode
 	5794 DataNode
 	6227 ResourceManager